-We are headquartered in San Francisco, with local offices in Oakland, Milpitas, San Rafael, and American Canyon.
+We are headquartered in San Francisco, with local offices in Oakland, Milpitas, and American Canyon.
 In addition to maintaining the dedicated services of more than a thousand matches, Big Brothers Big Sisters of the Bay Area employs over two dozen staff members who support matches in all nine counties.